Skip to content

 The CFA also recognises that there are enabling environment challenges that can be addressed through that convening power which includes policymakers, but the CFA offer focuses on providing recommendations on ways to address these barriers.

-Through its hands on work with projects, the CFA identifies common barriers to finance that project proponents face, and ways which the enabling environment could be improved to remove these barriers.
+Through its hands on work with projects, the CFA identifies common barriers to finance that project developers face, and ways which the enabling environment could be improved to remove these barriers.
 Part of the CFA process involves making recommendations to policy makers to address barriers to finance.

 The value/benefit of the CFA